 SA objective Indicator 1.
 Health Health dimension of the Index of Multiple Deprivation 2.
-Services Provision and improvements of other local facilities New retail, office and leisure development in city/district centres • Distance of households from key services, e.g. Post Office, School, doctors 3.
-Housing Housing approvals, completions and losses Percentage of new dwelling completions on previously developed land Amount and percentage of affordable housing 4.
-Energy Per capita CO 2 emissions Installed capacity of renewable energy generating development, by C Transmont air type 5.
-Transport, air Vehicle-km on main roads Air Quality Management Areas C. Coil land Mode of travel to work 6.
+Services Provision and improvements of other local facilities New retail, office and leisure development in city/district centres Distance of households from key services, e.g. Post Office, School, doctors 3.
+Housing Housing approvals, completions and losses Percentage of new dwelling completions on previously developed land landAmount and percentage of affordable housing 4.
+Energy Per capita CO 2 emissions i.
+Liloigy Installed capacity of renewable energy generating development, by type 5.
+Transport, air Vehicle-km on main roads Air Quality Management Areas Mode of travel to work 6.
 Soil, land Area of greenfield development 7.
-Water Proportion of river length assessed as fairly good or very good for abamical quality and biological quality. chemical quality and biological quality Per capita consumption of water 8.
-Landscape Per capita consumption of water Area of greenfield development 9.
-Biodiversity Change in areas of biodiversity importance o.
+Water Proportion of river length assessed as fairly good or very good for chemical quality and biological quality 8.
+Landscape Per capita consumption of water Area of graphical development 9.
+Biodiversity Area of greenfield development Change in areas of biodiversity importance 9.
 Diodiversity Condition of SSSIs 10.
-Economy Total number of jobs Proportion of working-ag residents in employment Amount of employment land available, by type and location 11.
+Economy Total number of jobs Proportion of working-age residents in employment Amount of employment land available, by type and location 11.
 Heritage Number of heritage assets at risk Number of heritage assets removed from the HAR registers 12.
 Green Belt Area of development in the Green Belt 13.
 Communities Total population, and population by broad age groups